Protect Patient Data: A Must-See Guide to Security Vulnerability Assessments

 I’ve seen startups that prioritized security from the beginning quickly gain a reputation for reliability and trustworthiness.
 In the competitive world of healthtech, this can give you a significant edge.

-Attracting Investors
+Attracting investors

 Investors are increasingly focused on cybersecurity, especially in industries like healthtech where the stakes are high.
-By showing that you have a robust security posture and regularly conduct SVAs, you can make your startup more attractive to potential investors.
+By showing that you have a strong security posture and regularly conduct SVAs, you can make your startup more attractive to potential investors.

 I’ve worked with startups that were able to secure funding in part because they could demonstrate a strong commitment to security.
 It’s a point that often gets overlooked, but it can make a big difference when you’re pitching to investors.